MFauzanAP/Illegal-Parking-Detection/README.md

 - [DarkHelp](https://github.com/stephanecharette/DarkHelp)

 ## Getting Started

+> Note: The parameters used in the code are specific to our dataset and may need to be adjusted for different datasets.

 1. Clone this repository: `git clone https://github.com/MFauzanAP/Illegal-Parking-Detection.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Open `main.py` and comment out any directories that are not needed in `OUTPUT_DIRS`.
 A description of each directory is given in [Output Directories](#output-directories)